Home Houseplants Philodendron Jungle Boogie

 Soil

-Jungle Boogie plants prefer standard soil mixes featuring coco coir, vermiculate, or perlite.
+Jungle Boogie plants prefer standard soil mixes featuring coco coir, vermiculite, or perlite.
 As long as the soil mix has decent aeration and drainage, your Boogie should grow just fine.

 Watering

 You’ll know it’s time to water your Jungle Boogie when the top two inches of its soil are dry.
-Give it a decent soaking when it’s watering time.
+Please give it a decent soaking when it’s watering time.

 Lighting

 Light from an east- or west-facing window is most appropriate for the Jungle Boogie plant.
-Because they can tolerate low lighting, they don’t have to be placed right next to the window.
+Because they can tolerate low lighting, they don’t have to be near the window.

-If your plant’s leaves are starting to look burned or scorched, they may be receiving too harsh of lighting.
+If your plant’s leaves start to look burned or scorched, they may be receiving too harsh lighting.
 Move your plant to an area with less illumination.

 Humidity & Temperature

 Keep your Jungle Boogie’s temperature between 65 and 90 degrees Fahrenheit.
-Like most houseplants, this Philodendron is a big fan of humidity, preferably humidity levels of 70% or higher.
+Like most houseplants, this Philodendron is a big fan of humidity, preferably 70% or higher humidity levels.
 If your home lacks humidity, consider purchasing a humidifier.

-In Zones 9 through 11, the Jungle Boogie plant can also be grown outdoors if the temperature and humidity level permits.
+In Zones 9 through 11, the Jungle Boogie plant can also be grown outdoors if the temperature and humidity level permit.

 Fertilizing

 Fertilize your Tiger Tooth with a water-soluble fertilizer once a month during its prime growing seasons.
-Do not fertilize in the winter as extra nutrients during this time of slow growth are not necessary.
+Do not fertilize in the winter, as extra nutrients are unnecessary during this slow growth period.

 Overfertilizing or fertilizing your Philodendron during its non-active growth seasons can lead to brown leaf tips or curled tips.